Dentrax/mimir/docs/sources/migration-guide/migrating-from-single-zone-with-helm.md

 1. Wait until all requested ingesters are running.

-1. Enable writes to the installation
+1. Enable traffic to the installation.

    **Merge** the following values into your regular `custom.yaml` file: